bichenkk/AWSTPEWorkshop-20180524-EC2-S3-CF/README.md

 3. Delete files in S3 bucket for this workshop.
 4. Delete ALB and Target Group for this workshop.
 5. Go to Cloudformation and delete stack.
+6. Go to Cloud9 and delete/turn off the Cloud9 IDE.